pygame-community/PygameCommunityBot/README.md

                                   Failure will occur silently if this file could cannot be found/read successfully,
-                                  except when 'config.py' is not provided, in which case an error will occur.  [default:
+                                  except when 'config.py' is not provided, in which case an error will occur.
+HINT:
-                                  ./localconfig.py]
+                                  Setting variables to '...'
+(Ellipsis) in
-  --intents TEXT                  The integer of bot intents as bitwise flags
-                                  to be used by the bot instead of discord.py's defaults
+                                  'localconfig.py' will treat them as if they were omitted.  [default: ./localconfig.py] --intents TEXT                  The integer of bot intents as bitwise flags to be used by the bot instead of discord.py's defaults